Humanitarian Disarmament State Position Tracker

 0.25 = supporter of the call

-The original data, which contains additional information such as whether a country adopted treaty text at relevant adoption meetings or has no military forces, may be viewed at this link.
+The original data, which contains additional information such as whether a country has no military forces, may be viewed at this link.
 Scroll to the bottom of that sheet to see the date of last update.

 This list may be sorted by clicking on the column headers.

 See this resource for more information about humanitarian disarmament, and specific campaign pages for Control Arms (Arms Trade Treaty -- ATT), ICBL-CMC (Mine Ban Treaty -- MBT and Convention on Cluster Munitions -- CCM), ICAN (Treaty on the Prohibition of Nuclear Weapons -- TPNW), INEW (political declaration on explosive weapons in populated areas -- EWIPA), Campaign to Stop Killer Robots (legal instrument on autonomous weapons).
-See also the UN treaty database, and state positions on lethal autonomous weapons.
+See also the UN treaty database, state positions on lethal autonomous weapons (from Automated Decision Research), and states positions on the political declaration on EWIPA (from the Explosive Weapons Monitor).

 1 = legally bound (full state party to treaty, or endorser of political declaration)